 Community Associations Institute (CAI) believes that an effective risk management program can best be achieved if associations and their governing boards work with recognized community association professionals.
 CAI further believes that a comprehensive association insurance program must focus on meeting a broad range of legal and lender requirements while recognizing that the governing board is the trustee of the owners in insurance matters.
-This program (collectively, risk management and insurance) requires that risks of loss be fully evaluated and that funding for such loss (whether by commercial insurance or self- insurance) must be completely analyzed.
+This program (collectively, risk management and insurance) requires that risks of loss be fully evaluated and that funding for such loss (whether by commercial insurance or self-insurance) must be completely analyzed.

-Adopting a comprehensive risk management policy and adopting a policy regarding the purchasing of comprehensive insurance are both vital if a community association is to minimize the adverse consequences of accidental loss; maintain the continuity of the association as a business organization; and assist homeowner members in protecting their most important asset - their homes.
+Adopting a comprehensive risk management policy and adopting a policy regarding the purchasing of comprehensive insurance are both vital if a community association is to minimize the adverse consequences of accidental loss; maintain the continuity of the association as a business organization; and assist homeowner members in protecting their most important asset-their homes.
 Both programs need to be thought of as one program.
-More detailed information is contained in the two-part set titled Community Association Insurance and Risk Management, available in the CAI Press at caionline.org/bookstore.
+More detailed information is contained in two books available in the CAI Press bookstore at www.caionline.org/shop: Insurance and Risk Management.